 The Colorado Rockies and aramark want you to enjoy the ballgame and have a safe trip home.
 We encourage you to use our Designated Driver Program.
 Prior to the fourth inning of the ballgame, Guests who are able to produce a valid driver's license and are at least 21 years of age are eligible to become "Designated Drivers" for the evening.
 In return for signing a pledge not to drink alcoholic beverages during the game and for accepting responsibility for driving other members of their group home, Designated Drivers will receive a free non-alcoholic beverage during the game.
 Aramark's Designated Driver booth is located at sections 127 and 144.

 During your visit to Coors Field, there is a good chance you will come face to face with a lovable, purple dinosaur!
 Not to worry, it's Dinger, the Colorado Rockies mascot.
 The best place to meet Dinger is at his daily autograph session.
-Dinger's autograph session starts at the top of the 3rd inning and ends by the middle of the 4th inning; it is located on the main concourse right below the Rockpile in center field.
+Dinger's autograph session starts at the top of the third inning and ends by the middle of the fourth inning; it is located on the main concourse right below the Rockpile in center field.
 Dinger's schedule is very busy, so make sure to get in line early for the best chance to meet our lovable friend.

 Dinger has been the Colorado Rockies biggest fan since he first hatched from his egg at Mile High Stadium on April 16, 1994.
 For information on Dinger's appearances or to inquire about special Dinger events, call the Dinger Events Line at (303) 312-2266 or email dinger@ROCKIES.com.
 For exclusive Dinger merchandise, visit any Colorado Rockies Dugout store or the Diamond Dry Goods Store.

 Located below the Rockpile inside the Platte River Picnic Area is Coors Field's newest attraction for our littlest fans (42" or smaller).
 In order to accommodate private functions, Dinger's Playground will open at start of game or at gate opening when there are no scheduled private events.
-Kids can enjoy climbing over, under and through Coors Field Favorites while parents can follow the game on televisions located throughout the Platte River Rendezvous.
+Kids can enjoy climbing over, under and through Coors Field Favorites while parents can follow the game on televisions located throughout the Platte River Picnic Area.

 The disabled drop-off area is located across from Gate B at 22nd and Blake Streets.
 From Interstate 25, exit Park Avenue West to Market Street, turn left on Market Street, left on 23rd/Park Avenue and left on Blake Street.
 Drop off will be on the right before 22nd Street.

-See Parking for information.
+See PARKING for information.

-See Accessible Seating for information.
+See ACCESSIBLE SEATING for information.

 Safety and security concerns prohibit Guests wearing clothing or masks that conceal or hide their face.
 Guests will be asked to remove these items.
 Shoes must be worn while in concourse areas.